Sarah Jane Smith: Casting

 Doctor Who producer Barry Letts offered the part of Sarah Jane to actress April Walker, who accepted the role and was duly contracted by the BBC.
-During rehearsals for The Time Warrior, it became clear to Jon Pertwee and Letts that the two leads had little rapport and were physically mis-matched (it has been claimed that Pertwee demanded the part be recast, because he said he would not play opposite an actress who was taller than him).
+During rehearsals for The Time Warrior, it became clear to Jon Pertwee and Letts that the two leads had little rapport and were physically mis-matched (it has been claimed that Pertwee demanded the part be recast, because Walker was too tall for the role).
 Letts therefore released Walker from her contract (though she was still paid in full for season 11).
 Although committed to not talking about the issue in her release agreement, Walker began to discuss the circumstances surrounding her casting decades later.
 After giving some written interviews to fanzines, in May 2020 Walker gave an on screen interview to 'Time Space Visualiser' giving much further detail about the circumstances, including revealing later work alongside Pertwee.
 Walker admitted that although she understood Pertwee's thinking, she told him she would never forgive him for what he had done.
 Letts began a second batch of auditions and saw Elisabeth Sladen after a recommendation from fellow BBC producer Bill Slater, who had twice cast the actress recently in separate episodes of Z-Cars.
 Sladen performed her audition alongside actor Stephen Thorne and after impressing Letts, he arranged for her to meet Pertwee before any decisions were made.
 Pertwee stood behind Sladen and gave a 'thumbs-up' to Letts who then offered her the role.